Wind-River/meta-robot/README.md

 branch: thud

-## License

-This project is provided under the terms of the MIT License.
-See LICENSE-NOTICES.txt for the license text.

 ## Installation

 Clone this layer to your layers directory and add its path to your bblayers.conf file.
 The following recipes can then be appended to your image: